yranidro/policy-gradient/README.md

 # Policy Gradient

-Minimal implementation of Stochastic Policy Gradient Algorithm in Keras
+Minimal implementation of Stochastic Policy Gradient Algorithm in Keras.

+Networks, training, and test are all in pg.py.